hyphacoop/handbook/guides.md

 1. Send an email to [operations@hypha.coop](mailto:operations@hypha.coop) with notification of the change and the date you wish to become inactive and return (if known).

-Operations then will work with Infrastructure to update appropriate permissions and access inline with our Working Open guidelines and the offboarding checklist.
+Operations then will work with Infrastructure to update appropriate permissions and access inline with our Working Open guidelines and [offboarding checklist](./templates/checklist-offboarding.md).

 ## Invoices